jwstegemann/fritz2/www/src/pages/docs/50_StoreMapping.md

 )
 ```

-As the work is *delegated* to the different child types, we call this kind of lens *delegating lens*.
+Because the work is *delegated* to the different child types, we call this kind of lens *delegating lens*.

 As this is tedious to write, the fritz2's annotation processor will create those lenses for you.
 Because it needs to
 be sure it can use the `copy()`-functions, there is the restriction that every child of a sealed base type needs